barumau/pandunia/eng/G-baze.md

 8.  **Adjectives**

-    Adjectives end in *-i*
-    and they may become before or after the word that they modify.
+    Adjectives modify nouns.
+    The adjective modifier is before the noun that it modifies.

-    *rapi loge*
+    *un rapid loge*
     'a fast speech'

     [Read more!](G-ADJ.md)

 9.  **Adverbs**

-    Adverbs end in *-o*.
-    They modify verbs, adjectives, other adverbs and complete sentences.
+    Adverbs modify verbs, adjectives, other adverbs and complete sentences.
     They come before the word that they modify or very last in the sentence.

-    *multo rapi loge*
+    *tre rapid loge*
     – very fast speech
-    *tu rapo loga.*
+    *tu rapid loge.*
     – You talk fast.

     [Read more!](G-ADV.md)

 10. **Verbs**

-    There are two verb endings *-a* and *-u*.
-    The verb ending *-a* indicates that
-    the agent of the action is immediately before the verb.
-    The verb ending *-u* indicates that
-    the patient of the action is immediately before the verb.

-    *me yama aple.*
-    'I eat apples.'
-    *aple yamu.*
-    'Apples are eaten.'

-    The verb does not change in person, number and tense.
+    Pandunia verbs do not change in person, number, tense or any other grammatical category.
+    Therefore a plain verb can be understood in many ways (though usually only one interpretation is fitting in the context of the discussion).

+    *mi darse pandunia.*
+    'I study ~ studied ~ will study Pandunia.'

-    Auxiliary verbs indicate time.
+    Auxiliary verbs can be used to indicate the moment, duration and relevance of the action.

     -   *sta*
-        ('be at')
         indicates an ongoing event.
+    -   *ha*
+        indicates a completed event, which has an effect on the present situation.
-    -   *pasa*
+    -   *le*
-        ('pass')
         indicates a past event.
-    -   *futa*
+    -   *fu*
-        ('be going to')
         indicates a future event.

+    *mi ha darse pandunia.*
+    'I have studied Pandunia.'

     [Read more!](G-V.md)

-11. **Combining clauses**
+11. **Word order in clauses**

+    The word order is subject–verb–object.
+    The same order is used in declarations and questions.

+    A passive sentence is created with the help of the passive auxiliary verb **bi**.

+    *pandunia bi loge.*
+    – Pandunia is spoken.
+    *bi loge pandunia.*
+    – One speaks Pandunia.

-    In the _pivot structure_, the object of the transitive verb functions as the subject of the following verb.
+    In the **pivot construction**, the object of the transitive verb functions as the subject of the following verb.

-    *me pleza tu loga pandunia.*
+    *mi ples tu loge pandunia.*
     'I ask you to speak Pandunia.'

     Pronouns can be left out when they are obvious and redundant.

-    *me qua tu basha pandunia?* → *qua tu basha pandunia?*
+    *mi que tu bashe pandunia?* → *que tu bashe pandunia?*
-    'Do you speak Pandunia?'
+    'Do you speak Panlingue?'

-    *me pleza tu loga klaro.* →  *pleza loga klaro.*
+    *me ples tu loge klar.* →  *ples loge klar.*
     'Please speak clearly.'

     [Read more!](G-P.md)